kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

 ### Exception handling { #exception-handling-2 }

-In case of a submission error in a method annotated `@Topic` and which does not return `Future<RecordMetadata>` a `ru.tinkoff.kora.kafka.kora.kafka.common.exceptions.KafkaPublishException` will be thrown. where in `cause` will lie the actual error from `KafkaProducer`.
+If a send error happens in a method annotated with `@KafkaPublisher.Topic` that does not return `Future<RecordMetadata>`, `ru.tinkoff.kora.kafka.common.exceptions.KafkaPublishException` is thrown.
+The original error from `KafkaProducer` is available in `cause`.

 #### Serialization errors { #serialization-errors }

-In case of a key/value serialization error in a method annotated with `@Topic`, `org.apache.kafka.common.errors.SerializationException` will be thrown similar to what would happen in the case of `org.apache.kafka.kafka.clients.producer.Producer#send`.
+If a key or value serialization error happens in a method annotated with `@KafkaPublisher.Topic`, `org.apache.kafka.common.errors.SerializationException` is thrown, just like with a direct `org.apache.kafka.clients.producer.Producer#send` call.

 ### Transactions { #transactions }

-It is possible to send a message to Kafka in [within a transaction](https://www.confluent.io/blog/transactions-apache-kafka/), this is supposed to use the
+Messages can be sent to `Kafka` [within a transaction](https://www.confluent.io/blog/transactions-apache-kafka/).
-`@KafkaPublisher` annotation and inherit `TransactionalPublisher` interface to create such a `KafkaProducer`.
+For this, use the `@KafkaPublisher` annotation and extend `TransactionalPublisher`.

-It is required to first create a regular `KafkaProducer` and then use it to create a transactional Producer:
+First, describe a regular `KafkaProducer`, and then use its type to create a transactional `Producer`:

 ===! ":fontawesome-brands-java: `Java`"